Print Sand Crabs Reading Comprehension with Third Grade Work

 ||edHelper's suggested reading level:

 ||ecosystem, mating, recedes, swash, along, plentiful, shores, plankton, digest, zone, backside, mighty, interesting, waves, male, defend

 By Erin Horner

 1 All along the North and South American coasts you can find a very interesting animal.
 But you'll have to look closely, because it is very small!
-A grown female is between 1 1/2 to 2 inches.
-A male is only ¾ of an inch long.
+A grown female is about one and 1/2 inches long.
+A male is only a tenth of an inch long.
 You'll also have to look very quickly, because this animal buries itself with each wave that washes in.
 And it buries itself backwards!
 This neat animal is a sand crab.